-Investment Return (net of expenses)
+Investment Return (net of investment and administrative expenses)

 7.30% per year, compounded annually for the pension plan.
 This rate consists of a net real rate of return of 3.05% per year plus a long-term rate of wage inflation of 4.25% per year.